 The Bank aggregates debt instruments relating to medium-sized enterprises and enterprises based on similar credit risk groups on the basis of the Borrower Client Unit.

 The Bank classifies customers within each group into three stages based on the following quantitative and qualitative criteria:

-Financial Instrument Classification Sta ge 1 Stage 2 Stage 3 Basic Selector (Quantitative Criteria) Additional Limiter (Qualitative Criteria) Basic Selector (Quantitative Criteria) Additional Limiter (Qualitative Criteria) Basic Selector (Quantitative Criteria) Additional Limiter (Qualitative Criteria) Financial Instruments Low Credit Risk There is no Past due Scope of risk accepted Financial instruments have significant increase in credit risk Delay within 40 days from the due date of contractual installments If the borrower is on the checklist and / or the financial instrument you experience one or more of the following events: -Significant increase in the interest rate on the financial asset as a result of increased credit riskSignificant negative changes in the activity or financial or economic conditions in which the borrower operatesRequest reschedulingSignificant negative changes in actual or expected operating results or cash flowsNegative future economic changes that affect the borrower's future cash flows.
+The Bank classifies customers within each group into three stages based on the following quantitative and qualitative criteria:

+Financial Stag ge I Stage 2 Stage 3

+Instrument 1

+Classification

+Basic Selector Additional Basic Selector Additional Limiter Basic Selector Additional Limiter (Qualitative

+(Quantitative Limiter (Quantitative (Qualitative Criteria) (Quantitative Criteria) Criteria)

+Criteria) (Qualitative Criteria)

+Criteria)

+Financial There is no Past Scope of risk

+Instruments due accepted

+Low Credit Risk

+Financial Delay within 40 If the borrower is on the

+instruments have days from the due checklist and / or the

+significant increase date of contractual financial instrument you

+in credit risk installments experience one or more of the

+following events:

+-Significant increase in the

+interest rate on the financial

+asset as a result of increased

+credit risk.

+-Significant negative

+changes in the activity or

+financial or economic

+conditions in which the

+borrower operates.

+-Request rescheduling.

+-Significant negative

+changes in actual or expected

+operating results or cash

+flows.

+-Negative future economic

+changes that affect the

+borrower's future cash flows.

+- Early signs of cash flow /

+liquidity problems such as

+delays in service of creditors

+/ business loans.